AirRunner/key-value-store/report/Key-Value Store.md

 - `state`: the current process state
 - `proposal`: proposed value in `PUT` operations
 - `seqNumber`: the sequence number corresponding to the current operation
-- `ackNumber`: the number of received acknownledgements
+- `ackNumber`: the number of received acknowledgments

 #### 1.1.2.
 States